bitcoin-0/btc0/community/README.md

 ## Website

 - Could just drop up a github.io page for now, if anyone wants to take point on this I can provide support
-- probably a good idea to get a real site at some point, but we can move from github fairly easilly (Might be able to get free hosting/support from a company affected by miners)
+- Probably a good idea to get a real website at some point, but we can move from github fairly easily (Might be able to get free hosting/support from a company affected by miners)

 ## Company support

-- Can we get some CI/Free hosting provides on board who are getting harmed by crypto mining?
+- Can we get some CI/Free hosting providers on board who are getting harmed by crypto mining?

 ## Media